Flo Hyman: Death

-Doctors later discovered Hyman's brother had Marfan syndrome as well, and he underwent an open heart surgery afterwards.
+Doctors later discovered Hyman's brother Michael had an enlarged aorta, though he was clear of Marfan syndrome, and he underwent an open heart surgery afterwards.
 Experts believed Hyman was lucky to have survived as long as she did, playing a physically demanding sport such as volleyball.

-She was buried at Inglewood Park Cemetery, Inglewood, California, on January 31, 1986.
+Hyman was buried at Inglewood Park Cemetery, Inglewood, California, on January 31, 1986.
 Over 500 people attended the funeral service.